best probiotic supplement

 Prebiotics are the “food” for the beneficial bacteria, and by eating prebiotic foods this is another way of increasing your beneficial bacteria levels.
 The chart below shows you all of the best prebiotic foods.

-Prebiotic supplements include Epicor which is one of my favourites to combine with probiotic supplements to enhance your microbiome.
+Prebiotic supplements include Sunfiber which is one of my favourites to combine with probiotic supplements to enhance your microbiome.
+Sunfiber is FODMAP friendly and this is usually better tolerated than other prebiotic fibers.

 Word of Warning on Prebiotics: